theo-ardouin/courses/exs/michel_printf.md

 ## Summary

 Your C function should be much like the [_printf_](https://linux.die.net/man/3/printf) function.
-It should handle the [followings specifiers](http://www.cplusplus.com/reference/cstdio/printf/):
+It must handle the [followings specifiers](http://www.cplusplus.com/reference/cstdio/printf/):
 - d
 - u
 - c